molecula/documentation/README.md

 ```

-Note that nav is the top level element in the YAML file, and all directories are children of it.
+**NOTE:** that nav is the top level element in the YAML file, and all directories are children of it.
 Also note that YAML is a space-sensitive format and each level of indent is 2 spaces.

+**NOTE:** that the location of the new folder needs to be `/hello/world/_posts/`.
+The `_posts` directory is very important and must be added to any directory containing markdown files.
+The markdown files MUST be in the `_posts` directory.